Remnants of Typhoon Koinu bring floods to Hong Kong

 Koinu had weakened into a severe tropical storm but still brought gale-force winds and heavy rain, the city's Observatory said.

-It was tracking west or west-southwest at around 10kph as it crossed the western coast of China's southern Guangdong province.
+It was tracking west or west-southwest at around 10kmh as it crossed the western coast of China's southern Guangdong province.

 The bureau also issued a landslide warning with many areas of the mountainous city at risk after unusually wet weather.